cherenkov-plenoscope/mctracer/README.md

 # mctracer
-scientific photon propagation and ray traing in complex sceneries
+scientific photon propagation and ray tracing in complex sceneries
 ![img](Readme/fact_and_spider_web.jpg)

 ## installation on Ubuntu